|CET1179||Network Concepts and Operating Systems|

 |CET1610C||Cisco Router Technology|

-This course is designed to prepare the student to apply and understand the basics of routing.
-The course covers the beginning router configurations, routed and routing protocols and an introduction to LAN switching.
-This is the second of a four-part series designed to prepare students for the Cisco Certified Networking Associate Exam.
+This course is designed to prepare the student to apply and understand the basics of routing and switching.
+The course describes the architecture, components and operations of routers and switches in a small network.
+Students learn how to configure a router and a switch for basic functionality.
+Students will be able to configure and troubleshoot routers and switches and resolve common issues with RIPv1, RIPv2, single-area and multi-area Open Shortest Path First (OSPF), virtual LANs and inter-V. This is the second of a four-part series designed to prepare students for the Cisco Certified Networking Associate (CCNA) exam.
 Lab fee required.

 |CET1675C||Introduction to IP Telephony|

 This course explains how companies are using IP Telephony equipment and software to efficiently upgrade existing telephone systems.
 In addition, the course will give the student a fundamental understanding of the architecture of voice communication and how signaling, call quality and public switched telephone networks operate in a LAN/WAN networking environment.
 The use of IP Telephony products will be discussed and how software allows companies to cost-effectively upgrade and eventually replace existing (legacy) telephone systems with more cost-effective and easy-to-use telephone equipment.
 Lab fee required.

 | CET XXXX, CIS XXXX, COP XXXX or CTS XXXX not already required (excluding CTS 1162, CTS 1163C, CTS 1300 and CTS 1327C)||1|

 This course provides an introduction to object-oriented programming and the C++ programming language.
 Students will create, document, run and debug programs using computer facilities on campus.
 Key topics include variables, classes, objects, selection, iteration, strings, arrays, pointers and functions.
 Lab fee required.